lukasender/TiMPE/README.md

 ```
 ```
 POST /process
-    Initialises the 2. phase of the 2PC.
+    Initialises the 2. phase of the MPC.

     No data required.
 ```